nyc-sea-lions-2015/sakura-challenge/README.md

 Let's model a cherry blossom tree from the ground up.

   * A tree has a trunk.
+  * The trunk has length and thickness.
+  * The trunk grows at some angle to the ground.
-  * As we follow the trunk upwards, it splits into `Branch`es.
-Let's call these `Branch`es its `children`.
+  * As we follow the trunk upwards, it splits into branches.
-  * As we follow each branch, we see that each branches splits into further `Branch`es--it has `children` of its own.
-  * The trunk has a height, thickness, and its angle from the ground.
-  * `Branch`es have length and thickness, and the angle from the branch they branched from.
+  * Branches also have length and thickness.
-  * `Branch`es that are thin enough may have flowers, if the tree is in bloom.
+  * Branches split off at some angle to their parent branch.
+  * Some branches have flowers.

 Trees also have a root system, of course, but let's not worry about that for now.
 Branches are also sometimes kindof twisty, but let's also not worry about